+- · aggregation functions,

+- · string functions

+- time functions,

 - · spatial functions,

-- · sql functions,
+- sql functions,

-- custom function (if they are registred).
+- custom function (if they are registered).

 Warning: Take into account the Oracle function definition

 It is important to refer to Oracle Documentation to know the arguments, in terms of type and number, of each function to assure the right functioning and do not occur in errors while running the Qbe document.